 Minut has partnered with leading security companies around the world to enable an in-person response to persistent noise issues caused by the people staying on the property.
 Together with Messaging, it gives you a fully automated solution for handling noise issues.

-Who are Minut's partners?
+Who are Minut's partners for Guard Assist?

 The Keyholding Company (TKC) is Minut’s chosen response partner in the UK.